Chunseong: March 1 movement

 In November 1918, Chunseong's teacher published Yusim (translated as "whole mind"), a series of magazines that written to make Buddhism appeal to the youth.
-The following year, Yong-un was imprisoned for his involvement with the March 1 movement.
+The following year, Yong-un was imprisoned for his involvement with the March 1st Movement.
 Chunseong remained dutiful to his teacher while he was in prison and was the only head monk who regularly visited and sent over food and supplies.
 Even though his temple had plenty of firewood, Chunseong refused to use any heat during winter and slept in a freezing cold room: "My teacher is shivering in a cold cell in Seodaemun Prison because he was captured by the Japanese while fighting for independence.
 So how can I, his disciple, sleep in the comfort of a warm room?"

 Satire and humor

 My hometown is my mother's vagina

 Right after the Korean War, it was illegal to cut down trees.
 Even though it was freezing cold weather, no one could gather firewood to heat themselves.
 So Chunseong decided to cut down some wood for firewood as well as to make repairs to the dilapidated temple.
-He got caught and was arrested the Japanese police for violating forestry laws.
+He got caught and was arrested by the Japanese police for violating forestry laws.
 During his interrogation at the Uijeongbu Police Station, a detective asked Chunseong, "what is your address?" to which he replied, "my mother's vagina."
 The detective thought Chunseong was strange so he rephrased his question.
 "Where is your hometown?"
 Again, Chunseong replied saying, "my mother's vagina."
 Despite numerous attempts of asking these questions, Chunseong only responded with, "my mother's vagina."

 This infuriated the detective so he told Chunseong to stop messing around and give a proper answer.
 So he asked, "Where is your legal domicile?"
 This time Chunseong responded with, "my father's penis."
 At this point, the police realized that they weren't able to get through to him so they sent him away, assuming he wasn't mentally sound.